dashluu/parser/README.md

       type checking and resolving references to variables or functions.
 * **Code generation**:
     * Traverses the AST to generate intermediate representation(IR) code.
-    * Several ways, or possibilities, to process IR code:
+    * There are two possible ways to process IR code:
         * Build an interpreter to execute each instruction.
-        * Map IR code to LLVM IR.
-        * Map IR code to other representations, for example, WebAssembly.
+        * Map IR code to other representations such as LLVM IR or WebAssembly.

 ## Lexer